LuiseFreese/blog/how-to-send-adaptivecards-with-CLIMicrodosft365.md

 * download the LTS version of Node.js
 * install Node.js

-> If in doubt, if you have the correct version installed or if you need to use different versions of Node.js, pleas read [Use Node Version Manager to develop your SPFx apps](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/use-node-version-manager-to-develop-your-spfx-apps/ba-p/2128393) [Toni Pohl](https://twitter.com/atwork)
+> If in doubt, if you have the correct version installed or if you need to use different versions of Node.js, pleas read [Use Node Version Manager to develop your SPFx apps](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/use-node-version-manager-to-develop-your-spfx-apps/ba-p/2128393) by [Toni Pohl](https://twitter.com/atwork)

 #### Install CLI Microsoft 365

 Now that you have Node.js installed, we can continue with installing the CLI Microsoft 365.
-You can choose any shell you like: If you want to use PowerShell or the Terminal in Visual Studio Code or whatever makes you happy.
-I like to use the PowerShell terminal in Visual Studio Code, because links are render to be clickable and this saves me copy/pasting links into a new browser tab.
-But if you don't have Visual Studio Code or if you like to use PowerShell or any other shell, that is perfectly fine as well.
+You can choose any shell you like: If you want to, you can use PowerShell or PowerShell in the Terminal in Visual Studio Code or whatever makes you happy.
+I like to use the PowerShell terminal in Visual Studio Code, because links render to be clickable and this saves me copy/pasting links into a new browser tab.
+But if you like to any other shell, that is perfectly fine as well.
 To install CLI Microsoft 365, run the command:

 `npm i -g @pnp/cli-microsoft365`